-Description: This course will cover the following topics: quadratics, polynomials, measurement, angle relationships, various geometric figures and their properties, area and volume, trigonometry, congruence, and similarities.
+Description: This course emphasizes the acquisition and development of our Learning and Innovation Skills, specifically: problem solving, financial literacy, and project quality.
+The course will cover the following topics: quadratics, polynomials, measurement, angle relationships, various geometric figures and their properties, area and volume, trigonometry, congruence, and similarities.
 There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.
 NCAA Clearinghouse Approved Course